Ash-codes18/The-Zen-Fusion/README.md

   <hr />

   <p align="center">
-    The open-source Movie, anime, and music streaming service made with plain HTMl, Bootstrap and Vanilla JS.
-It lets you search, watch movies, anime, listen to music in the highest quality possible without any ads with a beautiful ui.
+    The open-source Movie, anime, and music streaming service made with HTML, Bootstrap and plain JS.
+It lets you search and watch movies, anime and listen to music in the highest quality possible without any ads with a beautiful ui.
 It can be self hosted or deployed online.
   </p>
 </p>